devDebajo/staggered_lazy_column/README.md

 More info about stable types and skipping recompositions when input haven't changed [here](https://developer.android.com/jetpack/compose/lifecycle#skipping)

 # Roadmap
-* Access to first visible index and offset
 * Scrolling to item by index
 * Visible items info
 * Bugfixes